+The reductions for the 2023 and 2024 periods include the additional €10K deduction that applies to all vehicles in emissions categories A - D for these periods.
 The reduction applies irrespective of the actual OMV of the vehicle or when the vehicle was first provided to the employee.